 You must notify HMRC of any changes to your VAT registered business.
-These can include a change of address, trading details, and cancelling VAT registration altogether.
+This can include a VAT change of address, trading details, and cancelling VAT registration altogether.

-HOW TO CHANGE VAT DETAILS: VAT changes you need to report include your business contact information and bank details.
+HOW TO CHANGE VAT DETAILS: Common VAT changes you need to report include business contact information and bank details.

 It is a legal responsibility to keep details of your registration up-to-date.

 You can inform HM Revenue and Customs using one of two methods: